 - To gift your easy peppermint fudge, you can place the fudge pieces into a mason jar and wrap it in festive ribbon with a gift tag.
 Alternatively, you can use those plastic candy bags with ties.

-Your white chocolate peppermint fudge should last for up to 2 weeks stored in an airtight container in the fridge.
+Your white chocolate peppermint fudge should last for up to 2-3 weeks stored in an airtight container.
+Store in the fidge if it's very hot where you live.

 Yes!
 You can freeze your fudge wrapped in a layer of cling film and a layer of foil for up to 2 months.